 This issue of ESOP Myths aims to dispel the myth that an ESOP cannot ensure a company’s long-term viability and success after the founder's departure.
 It’s quite the opposite.
 An ESOP is a key tool for ensuring a business can continue operating even after its original founder retires or shifts focus

-H&P Corporate Judgment: Interpretation of constituting acts (May 2024)
+H&P corporate case-law judgment: Interpretation of constituting acts (May 2024)

 In May, the Czech Supreme Court published a decision (Case No. 27 Cdo 2235/2023) with content relevant to corporate practice.
 The decision addressed the interpretation of the content of a company’s constituting acts.
 The case involved a dispute between shareholders over the voting quorum required fo